 - Use a Gigya-toGigya IdentitySync job to query users by Facebook likes stored in their profiles - for example, people who like vampire and zombie related content - and to plant a value (e.g. "horrorFic") in a Gigya data field.
 Then launch a gruesome Halloween marketing campaign targeting these users.

-- Use an IdentitySync job to initialize default data to a Boolean field (e.g. set to null), and using custom script that is activated according to this value, trigger a progressive profiling screen that requests more information from site visitors.
+- Use an IdentitySync job to initialize default data to a Boolean field (e.g. set to null), and using a custom component that is activated according to this value, trigger a progressive profiling screen that requests more information from site visitors.

-For full, up-to-date details of the service's capabilities, see the Script Repository.
+For full, up-to-date details of the service's capabilities, see the Component Repository.

 |Main Supported Data Sources/Targets||Sample Transformations||Main File Formats|